 Where I live, there’s a park large enough to lose sight of the city.
 One day in November, when time has loosened the memory of fear from my body, I find myself walking along a steep, narrow trail.
 It leads to the same space where I stood transfixed, months ago, by the trees around me.

-Again I stand, transfixed.
-Leaves of a sunrise color, falling towards wet earth in a slightly-crisp breeze.
+Around me, leaves of a sunrise color fall towards wet earth in a crisp breeze.
 Transfixed, I remember there are places that have always been.

 Before this land was colonized, before it was called Pittsburgh, when it belonged to the Haudenosaunee, Lenape, Osage, and Shawnee peoples, this place was here.